Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Propagation: Softwood cuttings are the preferred method of propagation.
 Seed does not grow true to the parent.

-Pests: Tulle fabric or bird netting is needed to prevent bird predation of the berries.
+Pests: Bird netting is needed to prevent bird predation of the berries.
 Fencing is required to keep rabbits, deer and javelina away from the leaves and young stem shoots.

 Problems: High nitrogen fertilizers, acidic soil, poorly draining soil, and over-watering will prevent flowering.
 Temperatures over 85°F (29.4°C) will prevent fruit set.